 An introductory statistics course is often a prerequisite to many other college math classes, computer science courses, and econ classes.
 High school statistics can provide a great launching point for incoming college students, but university level statistics will often take much more than just memorizing vocab to preform rigorous and helpful statistical analysis.
 A deep understanding of intro statistics will be key to many future classes and careers!
 These few tips can help to solidify all of these new skills and mathematical techniques.

 Attend the Lectures

-Attend the lectures.
-Lecture attendance is especially important in statistics, because the professor’s examples will probably be very similar to the questions on the exam.
-Statistics is essentially about understanding and applying formulas, so if you understand one problem you will be able to understand other problems of the same type.
+Lecture attendance is especially important in statistics, because the professor’s examples will probably be key to understanding what various statistical methods mean – instead of just how to preform the calculation.
+Statistics is essentially about understanding and applying knowledge and formulas, so if you understand one problem you will be able to understand the basis for many other problems of the same type.
 Watching your professor work through each type of question is by far the best way to learn the concepts.

-Find a tutor or study group.
-Students who struggle with statistics often just need to look at the problem a different way, but if your class is large it can be hard to find individual attention from lecture alone.
-Looking to classmates or a tutor can help enormously if you feel you need explanation from another perspective.
+Students who struggle with statistics often just need to look at the problem in a different way, but if your class is large it can be hard to find individual attention from lecture alone.
+Looking to classmates or tutors can help enormously if you feel you need another perspective.

 Many colleges offer free peer tutoring services; if you decide you need a tutor, ask your professor if there are any free services available to you.

 Statistics professors often require students to show their work when completing problems, which means you can easily lose points if your work is unclear, even if you have the right answer.
 Show every calculation you do, even if it seems obvious, because a few points here and there can really raise your final grade.
 Quizzes can be just as important as midterms and finals, regardless of the final grade distribution.

 Many professors might start with the underlying formulas and algebra behind standard deviations, linear regressions, and similar statistical calculations, but in real-life mathematics statistical analysis relies heavily on computational analysis.